Things to Declutter in August

 August Declutter List for the yard

 • Lawn Furniture – Go through the chairs, tables, and benches that are outside.
-Toss any that are broken or repair any that you can.
+Keep out what you routinely use, store away the extra items, and toss any that are damaged.

-• Pillows and Cushions – Sort through any pillows or cushions only, keeping what is free of must, mildew, stains, and tears.
+• Pillows and Cushions – Sort through any pillows or cushions only, keeping what is free of damage such as mildew, stains, and tears.

-Give a great first look to your home with less mess and clutter at the front door.
+Give your home a great first look with less mess and clutter at the front door.
+Declutter the back porch, so you have an oasis to enjoy outside.

 • Dust and Dirt – Take a few minutes to clean the area.
 Remove cobwebs, leaves, grass, dust, and dirt.
 If needed, change the bulbs in any lights.